-In this post: a brief history of Meknes, the most underrated Imperial city; the bloodthirsty ruler and Moroccan Versailles; what went wrong; Meknes today; personal impressions.
+In this post: a brief history of Meknes, Morocco; the most underrated Imperial city; the bloodthirsty ruler and Moroccan Versailles; what went wrong; Meknes today; personal impressions.

 Meknes landed on Lonely Planet’s list of the best travel destinations to visit in 2019.
 There are four categories – countries, cities, regions and best value places – highlighting what the renowned travel guidebook publisher has recognized as the top 10 entries in each one.
 Meknes settled in the tenth position among the top cities.